TFLR/linux-file-monitoring-tool/README.md

 make
 ```

-If everything is fine, an executable named `projet` is created at the root of the repository.
+If everything is fine, an executable named `file_monitor` is created at the root of the repository.

 ---